-The alarm panel has an event memory which stores the most recent events, (up to 255), including all alarm events, all system events such as mains failure etc as well as arming by Area.
-This event memory is displayed via the standard keypad with the most recent event shown first and subsequent events following in descending order from newest to oldest.
-The "MEMORY" light will flash when there is a new event in memory which has not been viewed.
-To stop the "MEMORY" light flashing, simply press the <MEMORY> button and the events will be flashed back to you with the most recent event shown first.
+The alarm panel has an event memory which stores the most recent events (up to 127).
+The events include all alarm events, all system events such as mains failure, etc as well as arming by Area.
+This event memory can be displayed via the standard LED or LCD keypads.
+The events are displayed with the most recent event shown first and subsequent events following in descending order from newest to oldest.

+The "SYSTEM" or "TROUBLE" LED's will flash, on the LED keypad, when there is a new event in memory which has not been viewed.
+To stop these LED's from flashing, simply press the <MEMORY> button and the events will be flashed back to you with the most recent event shown first.
+When the display has shown all events in memory or the "ENTER" button is pressed, the flashing LED's will turn off.